Tag Archives | SSRIs

 There is a persistent media hype surrounding the notion that the prescription of antidepressants is “at record levels”, and “on the rise”.
 Yet numerous studies have shown that most people with depression do not get any treatment.
 How can both be true?
 This is the controversy I will be exploring at the Cabaret of Dangerous Ideas – part of the Edinburgh Festival Fringe – on August 8, 2014.

 To approach this question, we must begin by understanding what depression is.
-We need to appreciate how common, disabling, and yet stigmatised it can be.

 To say that I have a family history of mental illness would be an understatement: I’ve got a long, storied family history of men putting shotguns in their mouths and pulling the trigger.
 I’ve even got a few female suicides as well.
 Family rumors were that I had a great, great aunt that took a header off a bridge.
 One of my parents crawled into a whiskey bottle and died.
 The other recently became persona non grata after putting a pellet rifle to the head of a newborn.
 Last I heard she’s living in a trailer out in the woods somewhere, gobbling up drugs and claiming to have one fatal illness after another.
 Throw in a grand lineage of drunks and we’re a family in the classic Southern Gothic style.